ecseymour/county_trajectory_analysis/README.md

 The other file in the `scripts/create_database` reads historical county population data into the database.

+## Dependencies

+Python 2.7 plus several non-standard libraries.
+I have included the yml file `geo_env.yml` containing the complete [Conda](https://conda.io/en/latest/) environment I used when compiling the Python scripts in this project.
+I clustered the data in R using several packages list at the top of the `.R` file in `create_typology`.

 ## Typology

 The typology workflow consists of the following stages: